AndreiPronsky/ComfortSoftTestTask/ReadMe.md

    Navigate to `http://localhost:8080/swagger-ui.html` in your web browser.

    Here, you can explore the available endpoints, see the request and response structures, and even test the API directly.

 ---

 ## Deployment with Docker Compose

 To deploy the application using Docker Compose, follow these steps:
+1. **If you plan to test the application deployed in the docker container mind that you need to copy your file via Dockerfile**

-1. **Build the Docker Image**
+2. **Build the Docker Image**

    Ensure you are in the project root directory and run: